asgomda/video-assignment/README.md

 ### Process:
 *How did you go about implementing the concept.*

+1. Drafting the story
+2. Seperating the scenes
+3. Making a wireframe
+4. Filming and recording audio
+5. Editing the video and audio
+6. Working on the website

 ### Reflection/Evaluation:
 *This should bookend the initial concept and talk about whether your expectations and goals were met in the process of building the final working version.*